mattzcarey/code-review-gpt/README.md

 ### Bugs/issues fixed

-- It does not spend your money to repeat the model calls if the model answered and the answer was not parserable.
+- It does not spend your money to repeat the model calls if the model answered and the answer was not parserable
-- It does not spend your money to add a funcy emoji to the feedback summary.
+- It does not spend your money to add a funcy emoji to the feedback summary
-- It shows all feedback (not just the three randomly selected comments, as in the original project).
+- It shows all feedback (not just the three randomly selected comments, as in the original project)
-- When one file can't be parsed by the model, there is no longer a reason to skip all the other files from the same bunch.
+- When one file can't be parsed by the model, there is no longer a reason to skip all the other files from the same bunch
-- This fork works when Gitlab runners are not at the same machine where the Gitlab is (it does not work in the original version).
+- This fork works when Gitlab runners are not at the same machine where the Gitlab is (it does not work in the original version)

 ### Features added

-- It supports projects with more than one programming language.
+- It supports projects with more than one programming language
-- It adds feedback to the files that were too large for sending to the GPT model or were too complicated for the model to understand.
+- It adds feedback to the files that were too large for sending to the GPT model or were too complicated for the model to understand
-- For GitLab, it adds first class review the same way as humans would (via discussion placed using the correct line locations inside the merge request's changes).
+- For GitLab, it adds first class review the same way as humans would (via discussion placed using the correct line locations inside the merge request's changes)

-  This is a fork of https://github.com/mattzcarey/code-review-gpt specially tuned to work in gitlab ci environment

 ### Getting started